All Clerk's offices are closed on Saturdays and Sundays and all court holidays.

 Please note: If you were placed on supervision, the case remains pending until the termination date.
 You will not receive bail money until the order of supervision is terminated satisfactorily.

-Your understanding during this transition is appreciated.
-If you have questions about the transition or your traffic case, please contact the local Clerk of the Circuit Court in your District or visit https://services.cookcountyclerkofcourt.org/TrafficTickets.
+If you have questions about your traffic case, please contact the local Clerk of the Circuit Court of Cook County in your District or visit https://services.cookcountyclerkofcourt.org/TrafficTickets.

 First Municipal District